[X] CLOSEMAIN MENU

 • Above .50 BAC: respiratory paralysis and death

-In addition, good evidence connects ethanol to these health impacts:6
+In addition, good evidence connects ethanol to these health impacts:5

-Other poor health outcomes due excessive drinking can include these:7
+Other poor health outcomes.
+Excessive drinking can also cause:6

 • Alcohol abuse and dependency

 Vulnerable populations.
 Those highly sensitive to ethanol include pregnant women and fetuses.
 Fetal exposure to alcohol can lead to various complications, including fetal alcohol syndrome.
 Children in general, and especially the very young, are more susceptible to toxic effects because their organs are still rapidly developing, and growing organs are more vulnerable than mature organs and tissues to the effects of toxic chemicals such as alcohol.
 For example, the brain is not fully developed until the late teens, growing especially rapidly during the first seven years of life.
 A toxic hit to the brain while it is forming can have more serious effects than one later in life.
 In addition, the fetal liver eliminates alcohol very poorly, and so a fetus is subjected to alcohol's effects longer than its mother.
-At the other end of the life stage, there may be a small decline in alcohol elimination with aging.9
+For adults, there is also a decline in alcohol elimination with aging.7

 beer